-5. Swap clingfilm for beeswax food wraps.
+7. Swap clingfilm for beeswax food wraps.
 Beeswax food wraps are ideal for wrapping lots of foods such as sandwiches, wraps, scones, fruit, or vegetables.
-You can even make beeswax wrap pouches for easy snacking on the go!
+You can even make beeswax wrap sandwich pouches for lunch on the go!

-If you would like to try Millbee's beeswax foods wraps today you can get 15% off a variety pack when you buy a lunch pack.
-Just use the code BTSSAVE15 at the checkout page (online only on millbee.com).
-Offer ends 10th September 2020.
+If you would like to try Millbee's beeswax foods wraps to help create a plastic free lunch you can get 10% OFF using the code SCHOOL10 at the checkout.
+Offer ends 10th September 2022.